gtsteffaniak/filebrowser/docs/indexing.md

 However, if you want to force-refresh a certain directory, this happens every time you **view it** in the UI or via the resources API.

-This also means resources API is always up to date with the current status of the filesystem.
+This also means the resources API is always up to date with the current status of the filesystem.
 When you "look" at a specific folder, you are causing the index to be refreshed at that location.

 ### What information does the index have?